 Use Box 7, Check box if Payer made direct sales of $5,000.00 or more of consumer products to a buyer for resale.

 Use Box 8, Substitute for reporting payments made in lieu of dividends or interest, for aggregate payments of at least $10 of substitute payments received by a broker for a customer in lieu of dividends or tax-exempt interest as a result of a loan of a customer's securities.

-Use Box 10, Crop Insurance Proceeds, for reporting on proceeds paid to farmers by insurance companies.
+Use Box 9, Crop Insurance Proceeds, for reporting on proceeds paid to farmers by insurance.

-Use Box 14, Gross Proceeds Paid to an Attorney, for a payment made to an attorney in the course of your trade or business in connection with legal services, but not for the attorney’s services, (IE: A settlement).
+Use Box 10 Gross Proceeds Paid to an Attorney, for a payment made to an attorney in the course of your trade or business in connection with legal services.

-Use Box 15b, Section 409B, for payments of income as a nonemployee under an NQDC plan that does not meet the requirements of section 409A.
-This amount is also included in Box 7 as nonemployee compensation.
-Any amount included in box 15a that is currently taxable is also included in this box.
+Use Box 14, for payments of income as a nonemployee under an NQDC plan that does not meet the requirements of section 409A.

 For more information, the 1099-MISC instructions can be found here, https://www.irs.gov/pub/irs-pdf/i1099msc.pdf